Lower Slaughter is a rural parish in the heart of the Cotswolds.

 For some years Washbourne’s Place reverted to private ownership and in March of 1988, the house opened as a hotel becoming Washbourne Court.

-As Washbourne Court the hotel has undergone several changes of ownership and was most recently purchased by Andrew and Christina Brownsword in 2011 rescuing it from administration.
+As Washbourne Court the hotel has undergone several changes of ownership and was most recently purchased by Andrew and Christina Brownsword in 2011.
 They fell in love with the charm of the property and immediately saw the potential to develop a more traditional country Inn ambience.
-Rennovations began early in 2012 to create this style and in September 2012 the hotel became The Slaughters Country Inn.
+In September 2012 the hotel became The Slaughters Country Inn.